AdamWinek/Gatsby/README.md

 # Gatsby
-Building a business website for Jon Winek with Gatsby
+Building a business website for Winek Clinic with Gatsby

+Displays the practitioner's publications and establishes his web presence.

 Developers
 Adam Winek